Tha Din Daeng, Bangkok: History

 Tha Din Daeng dates back to the early Ayutthaya period (reigns of King Uthong to Intharacha).
 This area was a stop for cargo ships traveling from the Chao Phraya's mouth to Ayutthaya.

 In the Rattanakosin period Tha Din Daeng was considered a prime location for commerce and industry.
 The area along the Chao Phraya, from Tha Din Daeng to the estuary, was home to many factories and businesses, such as rice mills, sawmills, warehouses, and docks.
 The traders in the area were mostly Chinese and Malays.
 King Mongkut (Rama IV) later encouraged European settlements.

 Tha Din Daeng is home to many Thai Chinese, like other similar settlements such as Bangkok Chinatown, Yaowarat, Sampheng, Talat Noi, and Talat Phlu.
 Here there is a ferry that crosses from Rachawong pier (N5) in Sampheng.
-There are three shrines: Shiva Shrine, Sam Nai Keng Joss House (吞府三奶廟), the oldest Hakka's joss house in Bangkok, built in 1847, and Pung Tao Kong Joss House (本頭公廟).
+There are three shrines including Shiva Shrine, Sam Nai Keng Joss House (吞府三奶廟), the oldest Hakka's joss house in Bangkok, built in 1847, and Pung Tao Kong Joss House (本頭公廟).

+For Sam Nai Keng, it has been a revered place for people of the Chinese origin in the area and nearby.
+It was originally located on the bank of the Chao Phraya River.
+When Tha Din Daeng Road was built, the joss house was moved to the current location.
+The yard behind the joss house was well-known for cloth dyeing by ebony.
+Later, indigo was used as dyeing.

 Tha Din Daeng Road was built in 1931 during King Prajadhipok's (Rama VII) reign after the construction of Memorial bridge linked Phra Nakhon and Thonburi.
 The road was named by Prince Damrong to recall King Rama I's victories over the Burmese Army (Tha Din Daeng campaign).